-What is the Christian answer to domestic violence?
+What is the biblical perspective on domestic violence?

-Question: "What is the Christian answer to domestic violence?"
+Question: "What is the biblical perspective on domestic violence?"

 Domestic violence is narrowly defined as an act or threatened act of violence upon someone with whom the perpetrator is or has previously been in intimate relationship.
 The term domestic violence often brings to mind the concept of the “battered wife” or perhaps a married couple’s verbal argument escalating into physical assault.
 Domestic violence is also commonly linked to child abuse.
 Even if the children are not physically injured, watching or hearing a parent being abused can have severe psychological implications.

 Domestic violence is about power and control.
 Though the term violence has physical connotations, domestic violence or abuse can occur in non-physical ways.
 For instance, abusers may manipulate their victims through emotional or economic means.
 Verbal abuse and sexual abuse are other forms.
 A person of any age, gender, socio-economic class, education level, or religion can be impacted by domestic violence.